CyndieKamau/To-Do_Dapp/README.md

 This repo is my codebase on a simple To-Do list Dapp deployed on the Ethereum Network.

-SmartContract is written using Solidity.
+SmartContract is written using Solidity v0.5.0.

 ## Dependencies and Toolkits;